yohannes911/select2/doc/select2.md

 Again, due to the following lemma, one of the threads should have detected that the other one is active in section 3.1.
 Two cases might happen:

 1. If thread `1` detected thread `0` as active than it exited since it was not the token owner, hence was not selected.
 Contradiction.
 1. If thread `1` did not detect thread `0` as active, than thread `0` detected thread `1`.
-Since thread `0` is the token owner it goes into the wait loop untill thread `1` is selected and takes the token ownership (in section 3.2).
-However this means that thread `0` either does not run section 4.2. instead it runs 4.1, hence is not selected or thread `0` does not run section 4.2 until thread `1` is unselected, hence they are not selected in parallel.
-Contradiction.
+Since thread `0` was the token owner it went into the wait loop, slept sometime then woke up and was selected.
+Also since thread `1` did not detect thread `0` it did not wake up thread `0` in section 3.1 instead it went on and executed section 4.3.
+This is contradiction since  in this scenario thread `0` woke up only after thread `1` was unselected and became passive.

 The following lemma is applicable beacuse if (indirectly) both thread is  selected at some point in time, then (1) both thread is active and (2) already executed the checks.
 Hence the lemma conditions are true.